Digital Orthodontics? Now, anything is possible

 How has digital technology influenced your diagnostics?

-Digital technology is enabling orthodontists and labs to make better diagnosis, as well as improve the development of appliances like aligners, brackets etc… Because I am working digitally, which is inherently more accurate than analog, when I put an appliance in the patient, the precision of the fit is absolutely perfect.
+Digital technology is enabling orthodontists and labs to make better diagnoses, as well as improve the development of appliances like aligners, brackets, etc… Because I am working digitally, which is inherently more accurate than analog, when I put an appliance in the patient, the precision of the fit is absolutely perfect.